jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 layouts are also useful for our game screens:

 ```
-  AABB
+  AABB        <-- Left half of the big tile
   EEFF

-  CCDD
+  CCDD        <-- Right half of the big tile
   GGHH

-  EEFFGGHH
+  EEFFGGHH    <-- Top row of the big tile

-  AA
+  AA          <-- Top left cell of the big tile
 ```

-When we are defining these BTILEs in RAGE1 GDATA files, most of the time we will draw the big BTILE in a PNG file and then tell RAGE1 to get the graphic data from there, giving the source coordinates and dimensions.
+When we are defining these BTILEs in RAGE1 GDATA files, most of the time we will draw the big BTILE in a PNG file and then tell RAGE1 to get the graphic data from there, giving source coordinates and dimensions.

 It is very easy then to reuse the same graphic PNG data to define the big BTILE, and then several others which are subsets of the big one and that may